Opulent Hotel Crillon bids farewell to treasures at Paris auction

 Bidders with deep pockets can fork out for the piano Bernstein is believed to have used during his stays, while fans of lesser means can still hope to go home with light fittings and rugs.

-Profits raised from the auction will fund a sweeping modernization to bring the hotel up to date while preserving its character, with work due to last until 2015.
+Profits raised from the auction will fund a sweeping modernisation to bring the hotel up to date while preserving its character, with work due to last until 2015.

 The Ritz in Paris is also out of action for a revamp, with both hotels aiming to reinvigorate their classic grandeur and poach customers tempted by high-end newcomers such as the Shangri-La opened in Paris in 2010.